 Earned value management (EVM) is a technique which helps you to assess and measure the project performance and progress.
 This technique has three basic elements: earned value (EV), planned value (PV), and actual cost (AC).

-With the help of earned value management, you can watch the project’s progress and compare it with the planned progress, and take the corrective action if needed.
+With the help of earned value management, you can watch the project’s progress, compare it with the planned progress, and take the corrective action if needed.

 Basic Elements of Earned Value Management